google/clspv/docs/OpenCLCOnVulkan.md

 - `Shader` as we are targeting the OpenCL C language at a Vulkan implementation.
 - `VariablePointersStorageBuffer`, from the _SPRV\_KHR\_variable\_pointers_ extension.
 - `VariablePointers`, from the _SPV\_KHR\_variable\_pointers_ extension.
   - *Note*: the compiler attempts to add the minimal variable pointers capability required.
+- `Int8` if char or uchar types (or composites of them) are used.
-- `Int16` if short or ushort types are used.
+- `Int16` if short or ushort types (or composites of them) are used.
-- `Int64` if long or ulong types are used.
+- `Int64` if long or ulong types (or composites of them) are used.
-- `Float16` if the half type is used.
+- `Float16` if the half type (or composites of it) is used.
   - *Note*: this requires enabling the _cl\_khr\_fp16_ extension in the source.
-- `Float64` if the double type is used.
+- `Float64` if the double type (or composites of it) is used.
 - `ImageStorageWriteWithoutFormat` if _write\_only_ images are used.
 - `ImageQuery` if _get\_image\_width()_ or _get\_image\_height()_ builtins are used.
   - *Note*: these queries are only supported for 2D images currently.

 ## Vulkan Interaction